 From one of it’s most famous community members, Sparky Shultz’s Peanuts, that are ever present in the city to wild African animals, wineries and redwood forests, there is something here for everyone.
 The problem is figuring out just what you should do during your visit!
 Read on for our recommendations on the top things to do in Santa Rosa California.

 Where is Santa Rosa?

 First things first.. where exactly is Sonoma County and Santa Rosa?
 Sonoma County is known as the wine country adjacent to Napa Valley.
 While it may not be quite as well known, it is a locals favorite.
-Within the county is Santa Rosa, which is about an hour or so north of San Francisco.
+Within the county is Santa Rosa, which is about an hour or so north of San Francisco, and just one of many romantic getaways in Northern California.
 The location makes it an ideal weekend getaway for people in the Bay Area.
 However, with its own airport, getting to Santa Rosa is a snap for people throughout California (and soon Arizona and further afield too!).

 8 Super Fun Things to Do in Santa Rosa California